 The Medical Council of Canada (MCC) Examination Objectives describe the attributes expected of medical graduates entering residency in Canada.
 They are our guide when developing questions for the Medical Council of Canada Qualifying Examination (MCCQE) Part I and the National Assessment Collaboration (NAC) Examination.

-The Objectives are organized by physician role as defined by the Royal College of Physicians and Surgeons’ CanMEDS (Canadian Medical Education Directives for Specialists) framework.
+The objectives are organized by physician role as defined by the Royal College of Physicians and Surgeons’ CanMEDS (Canadian Medical Education Directives for Specialists) framework.
 This framework is used extensively in Canada and recognized worldwide.
-The role definitions have been modified to meet the expectations and purposes of the MCC examinations for licensure.
-They include the roles of communicator, collaborator, health advocate, leader/manager, scholar, professional and medical expert.
+The role definitions have been modified to meet the expectations and purposes of the MCC examinations.

-An online web service is available to allow external partners to search and retrieve Objectives content, including physician roles and clinical presentations/diagnoses.
-For example, this service gives universities and other institutions the ability to incorporate references to the Objectives in their own automated systems.
-For more information, read the technical documentation.
+Universities and other institutions can use an online web service to search and retrieve MCC Examination Objectives content, including physician roles and clinical presentations/diagnoses.
+For example, this service gives universities and other institutions the ability to incorporate references to the objectives in their own automated systems.